dawa/MovieViewer/README.md

 ## Notes

-Started off try to add a search controller before realizing I could use a delegate.
+Started off trying to add a search controller before realizing I could use a delegate.
 It's not easily discoverable functionality.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2017 Davis Wamola

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.